qualcomm-linux/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

 .. _section_rvz_b5g_s1c_vinayjk_03-12-24-127-55-935:

-How to build a Qualcomm Linux kernel?
+Build a Qualcomm Linux kernel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 See `building the